Top

 In a call with Iran's leader, PM Modi condemned infrastructure attacks disrupting supply chains, urging secure shipping and freedom of navigation

-New Delhi: Prime Minister Narendra Modi on Saturday spoke with Iranian President Dr Masoud Pezeshkian and conveyed Id and Navroz greetings.
-During the telephonic conversation, Modi condemned attacks on critical infrastructure in the region, stating that they threaten regional stability and disrupt global supply chains.
-He reiterated the importance of safeguarding freedom of navigation and ensuring that shipping lanes remain open and secure.
-He also appreciated Iran’s continued support for the safety and security of Indian nationals in the country.
+New Delhi: Prime Minister Narendra Modi, in a telephonic conversation with Iranian President Masoud Pezeshkian on Saturday, condemned attacks on critical infrastructure in West Asia and stressed the need to keep shipping lanes open and secure.
+He also appreciated Iran’s continued support for the safety and security of Indian nationals.

 “Spoke with President Dr Masoud Pezeshkian and conveyed Eid and Nowruz greetings.
 We expressed hope that this festive season brings peace, stability and prosperity to West Asia.
 Condemned attacks on critical infrastructure in the region, which threaten regional stability and disrupt global supply chains.
 Reiterated the importance of safeguarding freedom of navigation and ensuring that shipping lanes remain open and secure.
 Appreciated Iran’s continued support for the safety and security of Indian nationals in Iran,” the Prime Minister said in a post on X.